-Name Amoun t Requested (\$) Please p provide the following information in support of this application: iption of how these funds will be used (e.g., gift cards for research participants, supplies required collection, purchase of a book or software program, publishing costs, etc.): A short description of how this research pertains to the student's chosen area of study: All app lications must also include the following.
+Name Amoun at Requested (\$) Please provide the following information in support of this application: A descr ription of how these funds will be used (e.g., gift cards for research participants, supplies required for data collection, purchase of a book or software program, publishing costs, etc.): - A short description of how this research pertains to the student's chosen area of study: All app olications must also include the following.
 Please check each is included.
 Supporting documentation showing the cost of the supplies or materials requested, if applicable (e.g., printout from webpage, invoice, etc).
 A list of other sources of funding applied for and/or being used for this research, if applicable. nnot guarantee funding for all research requests.
-Please do not assume that you have received a funding award until the Ph.D.
+Please do not assume that you have received a n funding award until the Ph.D.
 Program Director has notified you.
-Internal Use Only Approved: \( \subseteq YES \) \( \supseteq NO \) \( Amount: \\$
+Internal Use Only Approved: TYES TNO Amount: \$ ADDIOVECT TIES TINU TO AUTOUIL D